zlyfer/TTTDiscordZL/README.md

 ### (OPTIONAL) Setup Own Database And Webpage

-1. Move _TTTDiscordZL.php_ to a directory on your webserver.
-Make sure it is exactly where `local Webpage` in _TTTDiscordZL.lua_ is pointing to.
+1. Move _TTTDiscordLink.php_ to a directory on your webserver.
+Make sure it is exactly where `local Webpage` in _TTTDiscordLink.lua_ is pointing to.
-2. Fill in your database credentials using the variables in _TTTDiscordZL.php_.
+2. Fill in your database credentials using the variables in _TTTDiscordLink.php_.
-3. Create a database called 'TTTDiscordZL' and invite your Discord bot to your Discord server.
+3. Create a database called 'TTTDiscordLink' and invite your Discord bot to your Discord server.

 - If you already invited the bot to the server simply restart the Discord bot.